Alexander-Miller0/RIDA/README.md

  # Instructions

- To create the depolarizing estimation circuit, run the following:
+ To create the depolarization estimation circuit, run the following:

  ```
 random_inverse(your_circuit)